crane-9/cs260/final_assignment/README.md

 ### Solving a problem

 As (hopefully) illustrated by my previous points, a graph is an ideal structure for modelling a non-linear story tree for a text adventure game.
 Each story node may hold the data for its represented "page" or location.

-In practice, this becomes more complicated, as games like Zork require a player inventory system in order for the create puzzles for the player to solve.
-This issue, however, is more about how each story node, or the rest of the program, works.
-A graph solves the problem of how to create branching story paths.

 A simple version of a story node (with no concern for player inventory or conditional elements) might look like this: